 The Emsland Group processes around 2.2 million tons of raw materials such as potatoes, peas, and mung beans each year, turning the raw material into products that are exported around the world.

 The Emsland Group product portfolio includes flakes, granulates, starches and starch derivatives that are used as thickening and binding agents not only in the food industry but also in the building materials, adhesive and paper industries.
-Emsland also manufactures dextrins, fibers and proteins whose numerous applications include the production of animal feed.
+Emsland also manufactures dextrins, fibres and proteins whose numerous applications include the production of animal feed.

 Besides potatoes, high-quality peas are also processed as raw materials at the plants.
 In addition to the classical starch derivatives, this also results in special derivatives and high-quality processed potato products such as flakes and granules.
 Proteins and fibres derived from vegetables round off the product range.